Alabama Senate primary: Trump's influence tested as Luther Strange, Roy Moore vie for GOP seat

 Known as the “Ten Commandments Judge,” Moore has garnered the support of many anti-establishment conservatives, including Breitbart executive and former White House chief strategist Steve Bannon.
 The populist Breitbart News website has also written favorably about Moore, seemingly breaking from Trump.

 Despite his popularity, Moore is mired in controversy.
 He was twice removed from Alabama’s Supreme Court.
-The first time, he was removed when he refused to move a boulder-sized Ten Commandments monument from the statehouse; he was permanent suspended in 2016 after he instructed probate judges to deny marriage licenses to gay people.
+The first time, he was removed when he refused to move a boulder-sized Ten Commandments monument from the statehouse; he was permanently suspended in 2016 after he instructed probate judges to deny marriage licenses to gay people.

 LUTHER STRANGE SAYS TRUMP’S NFL COMMENTS MAY SECURE HIS ALABAMA SEAT